john-bacic/intention/README.md

 - 7 days tracker at the top of the screen
 - 10x10 grid with 100 squares to track daily progress
+- Animated squares with scale effect when they appear
+- Random position generation for numbers
 - Custom motivation sentence input
 - Big button to count and light up squares
 - Progress automatically saved in local storage
 - Responsive design that works on both desktop and mobile
+- No scrolling required - fits on any screen

 ## How to Use